justtegan/pdsnd_github/README.md

 Bikeshare Data Analysis

 ### Description
 Project uses Python to explore data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington DC.
 Takes in raw input to create an interactive experience in the terminal to present bikeshare statistics.
-Adding some text to this to prove I know how to git.
-This is silly.

 ### Files used
 'chicago.csv'